sonictruth/vr-dos/README.md

 http://sonictruth.github.io/vr-dos/

+Experimantal DOS emulator inside a VR environment.
-This project is using a modified version of js-dos (dosbox) compiled as a webworker so the main thread will have more power for VR rendering.
+To achive this I modified js-dos to be able to compile it it as a Web Worker This way the main thread will have enough power for VR rendering.

 ![](demo.gif)

-## VR Controller key mappings
+## Keys

+On PC you can use your keyboard to control the PC and mouse to look around.

+In VR this are the default mappings (tested with Oculus Quest):

 0: [Key.Enter], // Trigger
 1: [Key.Shift], // Sqeeze